-Did you know you can 'virtually adopt' Max for \$6 a month?
+Did you know you can 'virtually adopt' Max for £4 a month?

-When you decide to adopt our gentle giant, you'll receive regular updates on Max delivered straight to your mailbox.
-You will also receive an adoption starter package, including a special photo of Max, personalized adoption certificate, fact sheet and a gorgeous cuddly toy (optional).
-To adopt Max please give our office a call at (508) 826-1083 and we will set it all up for you in a few moments over the phone.
+When you decide to adopt our gentle giant you'll receive regular updates on Max delivered by your postie straight to your door.
+You will also receive an adoption starter pack, including a special photo of Max, personalised adoption certificate, fact sheet and a gorgeous cuddly toy (optional).
+To adopt Max please give our office a call on 01825 767688 and we will set it all up for you in a few moments over the phone.